Go to main content

 "*" indicates required fields

-E-commerce is booming in India and there are great opportunities online for international companies.
+E-commerce is booming in India and there are great opportunities for international companies in this market.
 In recent years, the Indian government has imposed various restrictions on foreign companies that want to sell online in India.
-What do you need to comply with if you want to benefit from one of the world’s largest online markets?
-How do you best approach this?
+What e-commerce regulation must you comply with if you too want to profit from one of the world’s largest online markets?

 Since 2015, 100% Foreign Direct Investment has been allowed in the Indian e-commerce market, but that does not mean that every foreign company can open its own webshop and start selling to the Indian consumer.
 The Indian government uses two different models within the e-commerce market with specific rules and restrictions for foreign investors: